This document is also available in these formats: PDF.

 The most basic requirements are skills, followed by categories.
 However, the items below are requirements that go beyond simple skills or categories.

-A female Character.
-Example: Hot Springs House requires 3 Females.
+Hot Springs House requires 3 Females.

-A male Character.
-Example: Tank Police HQ requires 2 Males and a Police skill.
+Tank Police HQ requires 2 Males.

-A Movement ability of at least N. Example: Missile Walk requires a Movement of at least 4.
+A specified ability of at least N.

-The Strength skill and an Attack ability of at least N. Example: King Kai's Planetoid requires an Attack of at least 4 and a Strength skill.
+King Kai's Planetoid requires an Attack of at least 4 and a Strength skill.

 This card requires a special ability, namely the ability to pierce Illusions.
-Example: Nanami Jinnai has it, and I Like to Watch gives it.

 This card requires another card in order to be used.
 The other card is usually a Character or an Item.
-Example: Tsunami requires Tenchi, The Master Key , which in turn requires the Royalty skill and allows additional Power Gem .

 There are cards with requirements that are not listed above, and are not skills or categories.
 They are not listed here because the requirements are detailed on the card itself, and are not abbreviated as the items above are.